R2Northstar/ModdingDocs/docs/source/guides/tools/BIKVideoModding.rst

 Some things to note while using custom BIK videos:

 * BIKs will always play anchored to the top-left corner of the screen.
-* If a resolution is not entered within the playvideo command, it will be auto-filled by whatever the current window's resolution is.
+* If a resolution within the playvideo command is not entered or is invalid, it will be auto-filled by whatever the current window's resolution is.
+Any number from 1 to 32767 is valid.
+Anything higher will cause the video to not play.
 * Videos will **NOT** stretch based on resolution, any extra space is just black.
-* You can also convert files like .mp3 and .wav into .bik. **HOWEVER**, the audio quality in-game diminishes considerably.
+* You can also convert files like .mp3 and .wav into .bik.
+However, the audio quality in-game diminishes considerably.
 * While BIKs are allowed to have transparency, Titanfall 2 does not process it appropriately.
 * BIK videos will layer on top of each other based on when their command is run.
 There is no way to change how they are layered.
 * When a BIK video ends, if there are any other videos currently running above it, they will be forced to disappear for a single frame right before that video ends.
 This causes a noticeable flicker for any BIKs that are being used for actual video rather than just sound.